 There was an abundance of other berries and fruits around the edges of the Downs, though.
 The hawthorns were shimmering blue with sloes by late September, and the oaks had a good number of acorns.

 In some respect, you could hear autumn before you could confirm it with your eyes.
 Not just the sound of referees’ whistles and schoolboys playing rugby on the John Fisher playing fields the other side of the hedgerow, but with the call of the pheasant.
-For such a colourful bird, they are remarkably well-camouflaged, thought their red wattle often gives them away when they are feeding in the tall grass.
+For such a colourful bird, they are remarkably well-camouflaged, though their red wattle often gives them away when they are feeding in the tall grass.

 We’ve been walking up on Roundshaw Downs regularly now, three or four times a week, for six years.
 With its fenced-off paddocks, it provided an ideal place to let our rescue greyhound off the lead to have a runaround, without risk of her disappearing over the horizon at a rate of knots in pursuit of a taunting squirrel.